apache/openwhisk/docs/metrics.md

-conductor - true for conductor backed actions memory - maximum memory allowed for action container causedBy - contains the "causedBy" annotation (can be "sequence" or nothing at the moment)
+conductor - true for conductor backed actions memory - maximum memory allowed for action container causedBy - contains the "causedBy" annotation (can be "sequence" or nothing at the moment) size - size (in bytes) of the invocation response
 ```
 Metric is any user specific event produced by the system and it at this moment includes the following information:
 ```